 #7 Marilyn spent most of her childhood with foster families and in an orphanage

-Marilyn Monroe was born as Norma Jeane Mortenson on June 1st, 1926 in Los Angeles, California.
+Marilyn Monroe was born as Norma Jeane Mortenson on June 1, 1926 in Los Angeles, California.
 She was the third child of Gladys Pearl Baker.
 Norma Jeane had a very happy and stable childhood at first.
 While her mother was mentally and financially unprepared to take care of her, she was able to place her with foster parents Albert and Ida Bolender.
 Gladys would still visit Norma Jeane on weekends to take her to the movies and go sight-seeing around Los Angeles.
-By the summer of 1933, Gladys finally felt like she was financially ready to have Norma Jeane come live with her.
-So she bought a house in Hollywood.
-In 1934, Gladys suffered a mental breakdown and was diagnosed with paranoid schizophrenia.
-After she was diagnosed, she was committed to a Metropolitan State Hospital.
-For the rest of her life she was in and out of hospital and barely had contact with her daughter.

 #6.
-She got married when she was only sixteen years old.
+She got married when she was only 16 years old

 #5.
 Norma Jeane started her modeling career after being discovered at the Radio Planes Munitions Factory.